 Colin Armstrong's mother Ruth became a patient of Dr Watt's in February 2001.
 She remained on his books until her death in November 2002, aged 78.

-Dr Watt diagnosed Ruth with a terminal brain tumour, but her son doubted the reliability of the assessment after seeking the opinions of doctors in England, prior to his mother's death, who reached different conclusions from the now suspended Belfast Trust neurologist.
+Ruth was diagnosed with a terminal brain tumour, but her son doubted the reliability of the assessment after seeking the opinions of doctors in England, prior to his mother's death, who reached different conclusions.

 The revelations about the neurology patient recall have led Colin, in recent months, to also question the validity of Dr Watt's decision to diagnose his mother with epilepsy.